OpenSeesforFire/openseesforfire.github.io/README.md

 # openseesforfire.github.io
-# This is a source code package for compiling OpenSess for Fire, which was added and managed by Liming Jiang
+# This is a source code package for compiling OpenSess for Fire, which is added and managed by Dr.Liming Jiang
+# For more information, please refer to the webpage: http://openseesforfire.github.io/
 # The OpenSees-for-Fire group was led by Prof Asif Usmani